particle-iot/docs/src/content/getting-started/setup/accounts.md

 Some non-developers such as those working will billing may need Particle accounts.
 There is no charge for additional accounts.

 In some cases, you will claim all of the devices in a product to a single account.
 It's recommended that you create a separate account for this, not associated with any single user.
 Likewise, you may want to set up your product owner account not associated with any single user.
 An email alias or email group can be used for this purpose.
-If you are using Google Mail, a Google Group can be used.
+If you are using Google Mail, a private Google Group can be used.

 ## Products